A Rendezvous to Remember

 Genre: Memoir | Romance

-Jack offers the military life Ann knows as an army brat.
-Terry, a conscientious objector, will leave for the Peace Corps at summer’s end, unless the draft board intervenes and sends him to jail.
-Her dilemma: she loves them both.
+Jack offered the military life Ann had grown up with.
+Terry, a conscientious objector, would leave for the Peace Corps at summer’s end, unless the draft board intervened and sent him to jail.
+Her dilemma: she loved them both.

 “The story transcends personal autobiography alone, charting the course of not just two disparate lives, but a nation. . . .
 Highly recommended reading for anyone who has wondered what coming of age in America in the 1960s was really like.”—Midwest Book Review